-As Hospitals Lose Revenue, Thousands Of Health Care Workers Face Furloughs, Layoffs
+As Hospitals Lose Revenue, More Than A Million Health Care Workers Lose Jobs

 "We're kind of jack-of-all-trades at this point," said Amy Erb, a nurse at California Pacific Medical Center in the Bay Area in northern California and a California Nurses Association Board member.
 "We're being phlebotomists, drawing labs.
 We're being social workers.
 We're being psychologists."

-Then there are the days she's had her hours cut which makes her worry about the future.
+Then there are the days she's had her hours cut, which makes her worry about the future.
 So far her hospital has worked to avoid layoffs.

-One nurse in a Detroit area hospital says all the extra hours she once worked have disappeared.
+One nurse in a Detroit-area hospital says all the extra hours she once worked have disappeared.

 "Our job title expanded exponentially," she said.
 She spoke on the condition of anonymity for fear of losing her job.
 The one thing she thought she had was job security.
-"Then the layoffs started coming and I was like 'never mind.'"
+"Then the layoffs started coming and I was like 'never mind.' "

-She now often cleans the rooms, answers phones because the staff who did that are gone.
+She now often cleans the rooms and answers phones because the staff who did that are gone.

 The financial stresses are compounded by an already stressful and terrifying time for healthcare workers.

 "People were dying left and right," she said.
-"The way we were treating them then is different than now, maybe they would still be alive if they came in today...it eats me up at night."
+"The way we were treating them then is different than now, maybe they would still be alive if they came in today ... it eats me up at night."

 She spent the first month of the pandemic crying every night.

 Her unit is a COVID-19 positive unit.
-Things are easing up now, but she still works with those COVID-19 patients everyday.
+Things are easing up now, but she still works with those COVID-19 patients every day.
 She's less afraid, she spends more time in the patient's rooms.
 She is their support system, their link to their families and their nurse.

-Last week Palomar Health in north San Diego County in California laid off over 300 people.
-But the workload didn't change, it just shifted to people like Sue Phillips, a critical care trauma and rapid response nurse.
+Last week, Palomar Health in north San Diego County in California eliminated over 300 positions.
+But the workload didn't change — it just shifted to people like Sue Phillips, a critical care trauma and rapid response nurse.

-"We have very limited physical therapy, speech therapy, occupational therapy and that's part of our care team, so that's now going to fall on to our end to be providing that care." she said.
+"We have very limited physical therapy, speech therapy, occupational therapy and that's part of our care team, so that's now going to fall onto our end to be providing that care," she said.
 "It's uncharted territory.
 In my 25 years of nursing, I've never seen anything like this before."

 When a patient came in recently with broken bones, the doctor couldn't turn to the orthopedic technicians.
 Those technicians had been laid off.
 So Phillips found herself putting traction on a hospital bed, a pulley system that slowly lifts and moves the broken body parts.